honzikschenk/Ardupilot-ROS2-SITL/README.md

-# The Adityya Special - ROS 2 with MAVROS (for Windows)
+# The Adityya Special - ROS 2 with MAVROS

 The Docker setup provides: